mikelxk/games101/README.md

 # Games101 Homework
 Games101 Homework super easy setup with VSCode , vcpkg and CMake.
-Use this template to get started!
+Use this template or dire ctly on in Codespace to get started!
 ## Environment Setup
 1. Install [vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started-vscode)
 2. Install [CMake](https://cmake.org/install/) and add to PATH (Optional?)